Echigo-Tsumari Art Field 2026

 Photo by Nakamura Osamu

-[Admission] Advance tickets: Adults / ¥1,000, Elementary and junior high school students or toddlers with a seat / ¥800, Toddlers (no seat; must sit on a guardian’s lap) / Free
+[Admission] Advance tickets: Adults / ¥1,000; Elementary and junior high school students, or toddlers with assigned seats / ¥800; Toddlers (sitting on a guardian’s lap without an assigned seat) / Free

 ▼Official Tour

-Autumn tours and other themed courses will also be available for purchase as they become available.
+Autumn tour courses and other themed courses will also be available for purchase as they become available.

-• Explore the Spectacular Views of Echigo-Tsumari with a Geo-Guide: Sunday, October 4, 2026, and Tuesday, November 3, 2026 (National Holiday)
+• Explore the Spectacular Scenery of Echigo-Tsumari with a Geo-Guide: Sunday, October 4, 2026, and Tuesday, November 3, 2026 (Public Holiday)

 Photo by Kanemoto Rintaro